 Needless to say, the sunsets at this hill station are bound to be epic.
 Watching the dramatic sky change colors against gorgeous hilly backdrops makes for a note-worthy sunset.
 This Instagrammable activity ranks high on the list of travellers and trekkers alike.

 An area just around the range is that of a conserved natural heritage.
 It is called Amruthapura and houses the famous Amruteswhara Temple, which lies around the Bhadra Reservoir surrounded by dense palm plantations.
 This temple is dedicated to Lord Shiva and is built of soft claystone.

 This beautiful region lies by the banks of Tunga River and is surrounded by the Western Ghats.
 It exudes natural beauty at its best and is home to a number of restored temples and a number of pristine waterfalls.
 This is definitely a must-do while in Kemmanagundi.

 A nature lover’s paradise, this beautiful valley has the popular Jaggara Pass that serves as a great spot for trekking as well as wildlife gazing.
 Another area that lies very close by is that of Shankar Sholapradesha, which is barely 5 kilometres from the place.

 How to reach Kemmanagundi

-The nearest airport is Mangalore Airport at about 219 kilometers.
-The second closest one at Bangalore is Kempegowda International Airport at 277 kilometers approximately.
+The nearest airport is Mangalore Airport at about 219 kilometres.
+The second closest one at Bangalore is Kempegowda International Airport at 277 kilometres approximately.

 If you plan to board the train, you could head either to Birur Junction at 32 kilometres and Shimoga Town Railway Station at 68 kilometres.